 You can find information on how our degrees are classified here .
 Please select the relevant section depending on the type of degree and the relevant year of entry onto the course.
 The progression information can be found under the “Other Undergraduate Awards” or “Taught Postgraduate Awards” section (depending on which is relevant).

 A student who, at the first attempt, has not satisfactorily completed a stage (other than the final stage) has a right to one re-assessment in each failed module in order to satisfy progression requirements.
-The form of reassessment will normally be the same as the first attempt and will normally be taken in the August/September resit period (16 August 2021 – 4 September 2021).
+The form of reassessment will normally be the same as the first attempt and will normally be taken in the August/September resit period (14 August 2023 – 1 September 2023, (2 weeks within this period.
+Actual start TBC).
 The resit mark is used for progression purposes only; it is the original mark that will be used for degree classification purposes.
 For example, an undergraduate student may achieve 38 at the first attempt, but 63 on re-assessment.
 It is the original mark of 38 that will be used when calculating the weighted average to determine the final award classification.

 Relevant University regulations for reassessment can be found here .
 Please select the relevant section depending on the type of degree and the relevant year of entry onto the course.
 The resit information can be found under the “Reassessment” section.